Did you know that house-and crate training puppies goes hand in hand?

 Lots of Praise for Doing Their Business

-What you DO want to incorporate is lots of praise when they do their business outside, as they will associate doing their business with something good happening (= praise from you, their human).
+That’s because they will associate doing their business with something good happening (= praise from you, their human).

 This is the perfect opportunity to add a very valuable command to the elimination process, and with all training sessions, timing is key!

 You could say “Go potty”, “Go pee”, “Get busy” or anything really you want them to learn as a cue to go potty.

 Speaking of training: In addition to associating a potty command, you can also teach your pup to let you know when they need a potty break.

 I incorporated a dog potty bell that I hung on the front door and rang it every time I took the pups outside, adding the command “potty time”!